KiranPranay/aichallenge2021/README_EN.md

 https://github.com/AutomotiveAIChallenge/aichallenge2021/issues/1

 ## Regarding acceptance of inquiries
 If you have any questions about the competition, repository contents, etc., please contact us via the issue on github.
+Questions can be asked in either English or Japanese.
+Please close the issue when your question is resolved.

+Questions must be directly related to the content of the competition.
+Questions regarding the use of the software will not be answered in the interest of fairness.

+Questions on each issue will basically be answered within two business days.
+However, please understand that it may take more than two business days if the question requires time to be reviewed or if there are many questions.